ForestMars/Zorobot/readme.md

 ### LICENSE

-Zorobot is released under either the MIT or the GPL license, depending who you ask.
+Zorobot is released under either the MIT, Apache or GPL license, depending who you ask.
 Please [contact us](mailto:thearsgroup@gmail.com) for clarification or schedule a call to discuss by sending a text message to us at (415) 712-2019.